Leelu55/Articulus/README.md

 - [ ] implement GrammarHint engine to choose grammar hints according to previous behaviour (not show the same hints all the time) IDEA: Show the reminder hint of the grammar rule when the user makes the same mistake twice in one lesson
 - [ ] implement search for GrammarRules and FAQs
 - [ ] enhance and refactor ConfigScreen with Animations and better redirecting
+- [ ] implement 'don't show hints again' with setting updateHintDateString to date in the far future